-At hackers.mu, we love to use acronyms for our hackathons.
+At cyberstorm.mu, we love to use acronyms for our hackathons.
 Our first hackathon was Operation S.A.D.
-Selven picked up the name for our second hackathon centered around wordpress.
 Most people did not figure out the true meaning of W.T.F.
 It was fun seeing the attempts of some people who tried to find the real meaning.

 Wordpress is a small CMS which is popular for small & medium-sized websites.
 Many bloggers use it, because it is both easy to setup, and there is a rich ecosystem of wordpress plugins.
 Wordpress has often been criticized due to its security record.
 What is more worrying is the varying quality of the wordpress plugins.
 There are some wordpress plugins that are written with the best security in mind, and you can genuinely see how much some software engineers care about their code.